Contractor reviewing project financing on a construction site

 Why Contractors Need a Different Playbook

-Contractors don't fit the generic small business mold.
-Your revenue is lumpy.
-Your receivables are stretched 30, 60, sometimes 90 days.
-Your equipment is expensive.
-Your payroll runs whether or not clients have paid.
-And your biggest growth opportunities — bigger jobs, bigger bonds, newer equipment — all require capital BEFORE the work starts, not after.
+Contractors don't fund like a generic business, because they don't operate like one.
+Revenue is lumpy.
+Receivables stretch 30, 60, sometimes 90 days.
+Equipment is expensive, and payroll runs whether or not clients have paid.
+The biggest growth moves — bigger jobs, bigger bonds, newer equipment — all demand capital before the work starts, not after.

-Most lenders don't understand this.
-They look at your tax return, see inconsistent quarterly revenue, and assume you are a risky borrower.
-The truth is you're a seasonal, project-based business whose cash flow looks completely normal to anyone who actually understands construction.
+Most lenders don't read it that way.
+They pull a tax return, see uneven quarterly revenue, and file you under risky.
+The truth is you run a seasonal, project-based business whose cash flow looks completely normal to anyone who actually understands construction.

 Bobby Friel, Basecamp Funding Founder